LynnAmsbury/liri-bot/README.md

 ![liri-bot do-what-it-says request](images/do-what-it-says-request.png)

-Using the fs Node package, LIRI will take the text inside of a text file named random.txt and then use it to call one of LIRI's commands.
+Using the fs Node package, LIRI will take the text inside of the text file named random.txt and then use it to call one of LIRI's commands.

 It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.